SANTA22 - 16% off all orders

 Like most succulents, Agave plants are pretty hardy and can thrive in both indoor and outdoor environments given the proper care and conditions.
 To learn more about how you can make your Agave thrive, read on:

 Make sure to place them in your garden where they can get at least 6 hours of very bright sunlight per day to keep them happy and healthy throughout the year.
 Agaves can also endure a light shade exposure for a couple of hours, especially in the hottest part of the day.

 When grown indoors, place Agave in a spot where it can get bright, direct light daily, like a west-facing window.
 In case you don't have any space to provide enough light for your Agave plant, they may start to stretch and distort, consider getting a grow light.

 Water thoroughly only when the soil is dry to the touch (about every 2 weeks).
 Never let your Agave sit in water and do NOT water on the leaves.
 Don't forget to learn how to water your succulents the right way.

 You can water more often if you live in areas with hot weather because your soil will dry out faster.
 Reduce watering in winter because the succulent can lose its roots if the soil stays cold and wet for an extended amount of time.

-If you love succulents and is a newbie in caring for these beautiful creatures, don't worry, Succulents Box is here to accompany with you with plenty of tips and support.
-Please see more about our blog post 6 Must Know Tips for Succulent Beginners or our video about the same topic on our Youtube channel.
+If you love succulents and are a newbie in caring for these beautiful creatures, don't worry, Succulents Box is here to accompany you with plenty of tips and support.
+Please see more about our blog post 6 Must-Know Tips for Succulent Beginners or our video about the same topic on our Youtube channel.